 VR staff must obtain the customer's signature on an itemized receipt or cash register receipt that describes each good purchased, or VR2014, Rehabilitation Equipment Receipt and Agreement, and place the signed receipt in the case file.

+Refer to A-210: PIN and Signature Procedures for more information on signatures.

 Receipt of Items

 VR2014, Rehabilitation Equipment Receipt and Agreement, provides VR with a list of rehabilitation equipment items issued to the customer and familiarizes the customer with the terms of the transaction.
 It also provides evidence of the return of the equipment.